dev-xero/Task-Tracker/README.md

 ## 📝 Task-Tracker
-Keep your workflow organized with this free task tracking web app
+Keep your workflow organized with this free task tracking web app.
+Arrange, Create, Delete any task any time 😁.
+This project is free to use for whatever purpose

 # 🧠 Features
 - Fully offline